kmturley/kmturley.github.io/README.md

 ## Deployment

-In Chrome Dev tools, copy your Authorization Header Token from a request to your environment.prod.ts
+In Chrome Dev tools, copy your Authorization Header Token from a Google Sheets request, and use as your NG_TOKEN in the next step.

 Then run the command to build static:

-    cd frontend
-    npm install
+    NG_TOKEN="X" npm install
     npm run build:prerender

 Or to build with custom base url: